LesFerch/WinSetView/DownloadHelp.md

 **Note**: On Windows 11, the Publisher will be displayed as **US, New York, Leslie S Ferch, Leslie S Ferch**.

 **Note**: Even though WinSetView.exe is code-signed, with a certificate issued by Sectigo, the SmartScreen block will still come up because non-incorporated individual developers cannot purchase (and typically cannot afford) an extended verification (EV) certificate required to get full trust.
 The fact that WinSetView is provided as an open-source app via GitHub, with my personal contact information available for all to see, is much more reassurance of safety than any certificate provides.
 The bad actors out there can find ways to code-sign their malware.
 Knowing where you got the app is much more important.
 Although there are many trustworthy download sites, the best practice is to download from the author's web page.
 If you got this app from my [web page](https://lesferch.github.io/WinSetView/), that's your best protection.

-**Note**: WinSetView.exe is just a launcher that runs WinSetView.hta.
-If you prefer, you can directly run the HTA file, as long as HTA files are correctly associated on your machine.
-The association does not need to be correct to launch the app using the EXE.

-**Note**: On some computers, MSHTA.exe (the Microsoft program that loads HTA files) may be blocked or redirected to another executable causing an error message to be displayed or causing nothing to run.
-The block may be caused by third party antivirus/antimalware software or may be caused by a group policy setting.
-If you're using a company owned computer then I wouldn't recommend tampering with such settings, but if it's your own machine, you can temporarily disable those restrictions.
-A version of WinSetView, that does not depend on MSHTA.exe, is currently in the works.
-In the meantime, if you can't run WinSetView, feel free to open an issue on the [issues page](https://github.com/LesFerch/WinSetView/issues) and I'll do my best to help provide a workaround.

-If you are comfortable at the command line, a good option is to run WinSetView on another computer to create an INI file with your preferred view settings.
-Then run `.\WinSetView.ps1 .\AppData\Win10.ini` (or whatever the INI file name is) on the target computer.
-You may need to first allow PowerShell scripts to run by entering a command such as: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`

 To use WinSetView, please follow the steps in the quick start guide: